 Mercato (2025)

 All Rights Reserved

-Pastime is a design studio specialising in brand and campaigns, web and digital, print and packaging and signage and styling.
-We help individuals and organisations across varying industries define who they are, tell their story and connect with their audience.
-Our process is shaped by strategic thinking and collaboration with our creative network, allowing us to deliver thoughtful and engaging design outcomes.
+Pastime is a design studio.
+We help individuals and organisations across varying industries define who they are, tell their story and connect with their audience through branding, websites and bits in between.

+Mercato (2025)